tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 For example, key `"key1"` and timestamp `3` will be encoded as `"key1\x00\x00\x00\x00\xfb\xff\xff\xff\xff\xff\xff\xff\xfe"`, where the first 9 bytes is the memcomparable-encoded key and the remaining 8 bytes is the inverted timestamp in big-endian.
 In this way, different versions of the same key are always adjacent in RocksDB; and for each key, newer versions are always before older ones.

 There are some differences between TiKV and the Percolator's paper.
 In TiKV, records in `CF_WRITE` has four different types: `Put`, `Delete`, `Rollback` and `Lock`.
 Only `Put` records need a corresponding value in `CF_DEFAULT`.
 When rolling back transactions, we don't simply remove the lock but writes a `Rollback` record in `CF_WRITE`.
-Different from Percolator's lock，the `lock` type of write records in TiKV is produced by queries like `SELECT ...
+Different from Percolator's lock, the `Lock` type of write records in TiKV is produced by queries like `SELECT ...
 FOR UPDATE` in TiDB.
 For keys affected by this query,  they are not only the objects for read, but the reading is also part of a write operation.
 To guarantee to be in snapshot-isolation, we make it acts like a write operation (though it doesn't write anything) to ensure the keys are locked and won't change before committing the transaction.